algosup/2022-Project-Artificial-Intelligence-Group-E/Documents/Technical Specification.md

 ## **Measuring Impact**
 ## **Security , Privacy , Risks**

-The first risk is that the accuracy of model are too low and the device will not work well.
+The first risk, is that the accuracy of the model will be too low and the device won't work well.

-For the privacy the audio file will be transform to an image , we store the image just the time that she'll be crush by the next one.
+For the privacy, the audio file will be transformed into an image , we store the image while it is replaced by the next one.

 ## **Other Considerations**
 ## **Milestones**